NHIndustries NH90: Operational costs

-Ron Mark, New Zealand First Deputy Leader and Spokesperson for Defence put out a press release in 2017 criticising the NH90's cost, citing the statistics of 2015: "The NH90s cost $1,182 an hour to fly and that is 2.5 times more expensive than the Iroquois they replaced.
+Ron Mark, New Zealand First Deputy Leader and Spokesperson for Ministry of Defense put out a press release in 2017 criticizing the high cost of NH90, citing the statistics of 2015: "The NH90s cost $1,182 an hour to fly and that is 2.5 times more expensive than the Iroquois they replaced.
 They're also unreliable, chewing through $3.3 million worth of spares in just two years."

-The operating cost of a NH90 HCV (High Cabin Version) was reported in Swedish media during 2018 as at least 200,000 SEK (later specified as 242,000 SEK in the McKinnley report, ordered by the Swedish defence ministry) per hour flown, or about US$28,000.
-In contrast, the Hkp 16, MH-60 Blackhawks in Swedish service had a cost of 40,000 SEK per hour, something that sparked a heated debate not least since it was revealed that the defence minister had demanded that the purchase had to be a joint procurement with the other Nordic countries which in turn excluded all other contenders. (see Nordic Standard Helicopter Program) Debate among defence bloggers commenced when it was revealed that much of these costs was the result of the accounting practices forced upon the Swedish defence forces; the purchase cost and annual services had been factored in, meaning that the cost per hour increases the less flight time per year the fleet gets.
-In this debate, it was also pointed out that the Finnish defence had budgeted CPFH to €15,900 in 2017, which the year after had been lowered to €10,000.
+The operating cost of an NH90 HCV (High Cabin Version) was reported in Swedish media during 2018 as at least 200,000 SEK (later specified as 242,000 SEK in the McKinley report, ordered by the Swedish Ministry of Defence) per hour flown, or about US$28,000.
+In contrast, the HPK 16, MH-60M Blackhawks in Swedish service had a cost of 40,000 SEK per hour.
+This difference sparked a heated debate not least since it was revealed that the defense minister had demanded that the purchase had to be a joint procurement with the other Nordic countries which in turn excluded all other contenders. (see Nordic Standard Helicopter Program) Debate among defense bloggers commenced when it was revealed that much of these costs was the result of the accounting practices forced upon the Swedish defense forces.
+The purchase cost and annual services had been factored in, meaning that the cost per hour increases the less flight time per year the fleet gets.
+In this debate, it was also pointed out that the Finnish defense had budgeted CPFH to €15,900 in 2017, which the year after had been lowered to €10,000.